 show evidence of an intrauterine pregnancy, but the embryo has failed to develop as it should in the proper location.
 This may occur if the fetus were abnormal in some way and not generally due to anything you did or didn't do.

-Intrauterine fetal demise: You may have an intrauterine fetal demise (also called IUFD, missed abortion, or
+- Intrauterine fetal demise: You may have an intrauterine fetal demise (also called IUFD,

-embryonic demise) if the developing baby dies inside the uterus.
-This
+missed abortion, or embryonic demise) if the developing baby dies inside the

-diagnosis would be based on ultrasound results and can occur at any time
+uterus.
+This diagnosis would be based on ultrasound results and can occur at any

-for this to occur during the second and third trimesters of pregnancy.
-If it
+uncommon for this to occur during the second and third trimesters of pregnancy.

 laboratory results.
 Bleeding from an ectopic pregnancy is the most dangerous